Military For Sale By Owner: Is It Worth It?

 ✅ Free access to legal assistance

-One of the more challenging aspects of a FSBO home sale is managing the deluge of paperwork and ensuring you file it correctly to comply with local laws.
-Because of this, many FSBO sellers hire a real estate attorney to review their sales contract and other documents to prevent future legal issues.
+One of the more challenging aspects of a FSBO home sale is managing the paperwork and ensuring you file it correctly to comply with local laws.
+Because of this, many FSBO sellers hire a real estate attorney to review their sales contract and other documents to prevent legal issues.

 But, as a member of the military, you should have access to a legal assistance office at your military installation.
 With free legal counsel at your disposal, you'll have support for one of the most difficult aspects of a FSBO sale.

-⛔ Homes sell for less on average
+⚠️ Homes sell for less on average

-Selling FSBO requires a lot of time and effort; you're essentially taking on the full-time job of a real estate agent.
+Selling FSBO requires a lot of time and effort.
+You're essentially taking on the full-time job of a real estate agent.
 This is especially tough when balancing your full-time work and prepping for a move.

 Military FSBO sellers, in particular, need to devote time and resources to prepping for a sale since military buyers won't have time to take on a fixer-upper, and those using a Veterans Affairs (VA) loan aren't permitted to purchase a home requiring significant repairs.

-⛔ May waste precious time
+⚠️ May waste time

 With orders to report to your new installation by a certain date and only 10 days of permissive leave to situate your new housing there, service members don't have time to try and fail at a FSBO sale.

-Take advantage of a realtor's help — an agent can work with you long-distance and take care of any sale-related tasks in case you haven't closed by the time you need to report to your new assignment.
+An agent can work with you long-distance and take care of any sale-related tasks in case you haven't closed by the time you need to report to your new assignment.

-⛔ Potential legal ramifications
+⚠️ Potential legal ramifications

 Sellers may be liable for any misrepresentation (intentional or not) in a home sale.
-If you fail to disclose a defect or fill out a form incorrectly, you could face legal ramifications from the buyer.
+If you fail to disclose a defect or you fill out a form incorrectly, you could face legal ramifications from the buyer.

 For example, you may think your home has real hardwood floors when they're actually laminate.
 When the buyer finds out, they may come back to you for a credit to make up the difference in value.

-Real estate agents have the experience and knowledge to flag issues like this that most home sellers are likely unaware of.
+Real estate agents have the experience and knowledge to flag issues like this that most home sellers are unaware of.
 Your realtor's expertise could potentially save you a lot of trouble and money in the long run.

 Important things to know about military moves

-A number of things to know about moving as a military member may impact your choice to sell military FSBO.
+These factors about moving as a military member may impact your choice to sell military FSBO.

 Changing assignments